medusamedusa/quantum-world/README.md

 # quantum-world

-This repository has been created by Maria Mannone on January 25, 2022.

-It contains the experiment data for the article:
+This repository contains the experiment data for the article:

 M. Mannone, V. Seidita, and A. Chella, “Categories, Quantum Computing, and Swarm Robotics: A Case Study,” Mathematics, in press, 2022